top of page

 • Rarity (4): Common in concept; rare in consistent execution.

-Section: Final Takeaways: STEM Extracurricular Strategy for Ivy League Applicants
+Final Takeaways: STEM Extracurricular Strategy for Ivy League Applicants

 Across every field we covered — Data Science, AI, Robotics, Math, and Engineering — the pattern stays the same.
 Every Tier 1 activity is generally a nationally or internationally recognized achievement, and it is extremely difficult to achieve.
+If you want to see 3 profiles that got students into the top 3 colleges - check this out.

 Tier 3 and Tier 4 aren’t weak — they’re simply earlier stages in that same growth curve.
 But if you are expecting to apply to Top 10 U.S. colleges, you need to upgrade your activities immediately.